Pumpkin Spice Pancakes make the best fall breakfast. Thick, fluffy, and filled with cozy spices, these pancakes are simple to make and so delicious!

 - Coconut oil or vegetable oil

-- In a medium bowl, whisk the dry ingredients: flour, baking powder, baking soda, pumpkin pie spice and salt.
+- In a medium bowl, whisk together the dry ingredients.
 Set aside.

-- In a large bowl, whisk the wet ingredients: brown sugar, pumpkin, milk, an egg, vanilla, and coconut/vegetable oil.
+- In a large bowl, whisk together the wet ingredients.

 - Stir flour mixture into wet mixture until just combined, being careful not to overmix.